Manuel Margot Player Props: Rays vs. Athletics

-Manuel Margot -- 1-for-4 in his most recent game -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Ken Waldichuk on the mound, on April 7 at 6:40 PM ET.
+Manuel Margot -- 1-for-3 with a home run and an RBI in his most recent game -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Shintaro Fujinami on the mound, on April 8 at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Nationals.
+He hit a home run while going 1-for-3 in his most recent game against the Athletics.

 Manuel Margot Game Info & Props vs. the Athletics